-152. The Government incorporates by reference paragraphs 1 through 151 above as if fully set forth in this paragraph.
+158. The Government incorporates by reference paragraphs 1 through 157 above as if fully set forth in this paragraph.

-153. The Government seeks relief against defendant Anthem under section3729(a)(1)(a) of the FCA, 31 U.S.C. § 3729(a)(1)(A), because Anthem knowingly presented, or caused to be presented, false or fraudulent claims for payment or approval to CMS.

-154. Specifically, on account of its choice to operate its chart review program in deliberate ignorance or reckless disregard of its regulatory and contractual obligation to delete inaccurate diagnosis codes, Anthem knowingly submitted false Part C annual attestations to CMS in connection with seeking final reconciliation payments from Medicare.

-155. By reason of the false annual attestations that Anthem knowingly presented, or caused to be presented, for payment or approval, the Government has been damaged in a substantial amount to be determined at trial, and is entitled to recover treble damages plus a civil monetary penalty for each false claim.
+- 159. The Government seeks relief against defendant Anthem under section 3729(a)(1)(a) of the FCA, 31 U.S.C. § 3729(a)(1)(A), because Anthem knowingly presented, or caused to be presented, false or fraudulent claims for payment or approval to CMS. - 160.
+Specifically, on account of its choice to operate its chart review program in deliberate ignorance or reckless disregard of its regulatory and contractual obligation to delete inaccurate diagnosis codes, Anthem knowingly submitted false Part C annual attestations to CMS in connection with seeking final reconciliation payments from Medicare. - 161.
+By reason of the false annual attestations that Anthem knowingly presented, or caused to be presented, for payment or approval, the Government has been damaged in a substantial amount to be determined at trial, and is entitled to recover treble damages plus a civil monetary penalty for each false claim. - 162.
+If CMS had known that Anthem's attestation was false because, at the time of the attestation, Anthem knew that specific diagnosis codes it had submitted for payment and never deleted were inaccurate, CMS would have taken appropriate actions to ensure that Anthem did not receive or retain risk-adjustment payments to which it was not entitled, including by recouping payments through administrative processes, adjusting the reconciliation payments, or obtaining repayments in enforcement actions.